 Part of the key to using big data analytics most effectively is to have data that is accurate and complete.
 Unreliable data more often than not leads to businesses coming to the wrong conclusions.
 The problem is when user error creeps into data sets.
 One way organizations collect data on their customers is by having them fill out online forms.
 When filled out fully and correctly, this gives companies lots of information to parse and analyze.
 When customers leave holes in that data, however, or when they fill it out inaccurately by mistake or on purpose, businesses will find themselves at a severe disadvantage.
-This is of particular concern with sales and marketing teams who depend on accurate customer information to drive sales.
+This is of particular concern to sales and marketing teams who depend on accurate customer information to drive sales.
 In fact, a recent survey of marketers shows that more than half (60 percent) say the health of their data is unreliable.

 Other problems with dirty data arise when organizations attempt to link data across different sets.
 When the sets of data don’t have a unique identifier, linking them can create problems, often popping up in the form of repeated entries that weren’t combined due to minor errors.
 Or sometimes, data is combined when it shouldn’t be (like when customers with the same name have their information mixed together).
 These types of dirty data problems most often crop up when businesses employ multiple databases at the same time and try to combine them, or when they are using older technology that can’t keep up with current data demands.
 The same issues can appear when trying to condense more complex data sets into a more manageable form.